 In addition to confirming your appointment, we will then proceed to ask you a few simple screening questions:

-- Has the patient or anyone in the family had a fever in the past 14 days?
+- Has anyone in your immediate family had a fever or cough within the last 14-21 days?

-- Has anyone been in contact with a confirmed COVID-19 positive patient?
+- Has anyone in your immediate family had contact with any confirmed COVID-19 positive patients within the last 14-21 days?

 If you answer yes to any of the screening questions, we may recommend a teledentistry visit before coming into the office, where the dentist will be able to answer questions over the phone before determining if an office visit is necessary.

 If you get a voicemail from us before your child’s dental appointment, please call us back so we can complete the screening process.
-As an alternative, you can complete this screening questionnaire online at mpdsmiles.com.
+As an alternative, you will be texted this screening questionnaire before your appointment.
+We will also email you medical history updates..

 Before Your Appointment